Super-resolution Airy disk microscopy of individual color centers in diamond: Theoretical details

 We see that if the magnitude of the gradient at some point is small, then the argument of the exponential will be either large and negative or large and positive depending on the sign of the Laplacian, causing a local maximum in $g(x,y)$ to return 0 and a local minimum to return 1.
 Pixels with large gradients and small Laplacians will return 0.5.
 This is shown as step (4) in Fig.~\ref{fig:circlefit}, where the resulting image \(s(x,y)\) reveals clear well-isolated dark arcs associated with the super-resolution radial maxima.

 The final step (5) is a simple minimization.
-For a circle \(\mathbf{r}_{XYR}(\phi) = (X + R \cos \phi, Y + R \sin \phi)\) of radius \(R\) centered at \((X,Y)\), we define a cost function \(S(X,Y,R)\) that returns the average of the line integral of \(s(x,y)\) around the circle:
+For a circle \(C(X,Y,R)\) of radius \(R\) centered at \((X,Y)\), we define a cost function \(S(X,Y,R)\) that returns the average of the line integral of \(s(x,y)\) around the circle:

-The uppercase variables \(X\), \(Y\), and \(R\) refer to coordinates in the cost function parameter space while the lowercase variables \(x\) and \(y\) refer to coordinates in the image while.
+where \(\mathbf{r}= (x,y)\).
+The uppercase variables \(X\), \(Y\), and \(R\) refer to coordinates in the cost function parameter space while the lowercase variables \(x\) and \(y\) refer to coordinates in the image.
 In practice, the average in Eq.~\ref{cost_function} is calculated using 1000 evenly spaced samples around the circle rather than the continuous line integral.
 In order to bypass local minima in the cost function parameter space and avoid excessive biasing from an initial guess, the minimization is conducted by brute force over recursively smaller search regions until the cost of the optimized circle decreases by less than \(0.01\%\) compared to the result from the previous run.

 In order to motivate a definition for the uncertainty of a given circle parameter, we consider an idealized super-resolution ring whose optimum fit circle has parameters \((X',Y',R')\).
-For brevity, we will denote this circle \(\mathbf{r}_{X'Y'R'}\) with \(\mathbf{r}'\) where possible.
+A point at angle \(\phi\) along the circle has coordinates

+which we abbreviate with \(\mathbf{r}'(\phi)\).
 We assume that the value of \(s(x,y)\) changes linearly at rate $A$ along the radius of the circle for small deviations \(\delta \ll R'\) from the optimum radius:

 We now introduce the functions